Our office is conducting psycho-educational evaluations in person with students.

 Dr. Scott Beebe provides full assessment of students in Spanish.
 This is done through area public schools or in his private practice.
 In addition to diagnosing learning problems, this assessment can determine the extent to which limited English proficiency is responsible for the child’s problems.

 Dr. Scott Beebe and Ms. Melissa Greer perform disability evaluations for children and adults by contract with the Social Security Administration.

-The initial appointment is $150 ($125 with cash or check).
-This is the time that Dr. Beebe will meet with parents, gather the necessary information, and together plan what will be the next steps in treatment or assessment.
+The initial appointment is $125.
+This is the time that Dr. Beebe will meet with parents, gather the necessary information, and together plan what will be the next steps in assessment.

-This cost includes the testing session, written report and results conference with the parents.
+The Psych-educational assessment fee includes the testing session, written report and results conference with the parents.
 There are no additional fees if additional testing sessions are required.
 The appointment to discuss results with parents is included in the testing fee.
 However, if the parent does not show up for the results appointment, there will be a $125 to reschedule that appointment.

 Drs.
 Scott and Amy Beebe work hard to keep their fees affordable.